 About the Author - Tim McCall, PhD

 Timothy McCall hails from Indianapolis, Indiana.
-He received his master's degree and his doctoral degree in Social Psychology from Purdue University and his BA (Honors) in Psychology from Indiana University in Bloomington, Indiana.
+He received his master's degree and his doctoral degree in Social Psychology from Purdue University and his BA (dept. honors) in Psychology from Indiana University in Bloomington, Indiana.
 He graduated from Arsenal Technical High School in Indianapolis, Indiana in the year 2004.

 Tim's work on the Edmund Fitzgerald project began in the year 2000 when he was in the eighth grade.
 Tim was named one of "Indiana's Own" by an Indianapolis television station for his work on this website, and has been interviewed dozens of times by television, newspapers, and radio.
 He also appeared in the book "Mighty Fitz" by Michael Schumacher and has been interviewed by CNN for his research and expertise on the disaster.

-Now, Tim McCall is a researcher and educator in the Washington, DC area who holds dual appointments in research and higher education: he is the director of research at the National Association of County and City Health Officials (NACCHO), and also director of health sciences undergraduate courses in the School of Medicine and Health Sciences at The George Washington University (GW).
+Now, Tim McCall is a researcher and educator in the Washington, DC area who holds dual appointments in research and higher education: he is the director of research at the National Association of County and City Health Officials (NACCHO), and also a faculty member in the School of Medicine and Health Sciences at The George Washington University (GW).

 While completing his graduate studies in social psychology, Tim developed a passion for data analysis and research methodology.
 Tim is experienced in conducting primary and secondary quantitative and qualitative research studies.
 He also has led and analyzed educational program evaluation for a professional healthcare workforce.
 He has demonstrated experience in disseminating research findings to a variety of audiences, both technical and nontechnical, in a variety of media, including data visualizations and infographics, research conferences and peer-reviewed publications, social media engagement, and podcasts and news media.